 To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff have had initial TIS training.
-3 members of staff have TIS training.
-Level 3 Multi Agency Child Protection Training for 3 members of staff.
-The SENDCo has completed the Masters Level -National Award for SEN Co-ordination in 2012.
-The Well Being Lead has the following qualifications: Forest school Leader level 3 Penhaligon's Friends National Autistic Society-Social Communication/ Sensory Needs.
+3 members of staff have TIS training, one further member of staff is starting the training in September.
+Level 3 Multi Agency Child Protection Training for 4 members of staff.
+The SENDCo has completed the Masters Level -National Award for SEN Co- ordination in 2012.
+The Well Being Lead has the following qualifications: Forest school Leader level 3 Penhaligon's Friends National Autistic Society-Social